 When it comes to content, one size rarely fits all.
-To ensure that your company's content is effective at generating and nurturing leads, you need to deliver the right content, to the right people, at the right time.
+They have to serve different purposes as prospects are looking for varying information as they progress in the buyer’s journey.
+To ensure that your company's content is effective at generating leads, you need to deliver diversified content that covers different topics that they’re searching for each step of the way.
 Content mapping is the process of doing just that.

 Buyer personas are fictional, generalized representations of your ideal customers.
 They help you understand your customers (and prospective customers) better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups.

-The buyer persona you target with your content is just one half of the content mapping equation.
+The buyer persona you target with your content is only half of the content mapping equation.
 In addition to knowing who someone is, you need to know where they are in the buying cycle (i.e. how close they are to making a purchase).
 This location in the buying cycle is known as a lifecycle stage.

-For the purposes of our Content Mapping Template, we’re divvying up the buying cycle into three lifecycle stages: Awareness, Consideration, & Decision.
+For our Content Mapping Template, we’re divvying up the buying cycle into three lifecycle stages: Awareness, Consideration, and Decision.